 While terminals are the industry standard, they isolate students and make it hard to work together.
 With a widely accessible financial data platform, you pave the way for code collaboration, seminars, workshops, case studies, demos, and other activities that weren’t possible before.

-Don’t worry, we haven’t forgotten about the administrators.
+We haven’t forgotten about the administrators.
 Managing data licenses can be exhausting and complicated.
 Intrinio Academic gets up and running with minimal setup and maintenance.
 Everyone is under one license, and access to the portal for all users only requires knowing the URL and six-digit pin-code.
 We handle all the vetting and onboarding for data partners, so you’re always getting high-quality data without the hassle of searching, testing, negotiating, and integrating.
 Plus, we offer live chat support for portal administrators seven days a week to resolve problems and answer questions quickly.

 We’ve already had the privilege of working with some of the country’s top schools, like Harvard Business School, Stanford, and Caltech.
 We also work closely with several universities in Florida, where Intrinio is headquartered.
 Here’s how some schools are using Intrinio data: